 npm run dev

 This command will start the development server and open your application in the default web browser.
-You can interact with the form and start video calls as part of the customer support workflow.
+You can interact with the form and see updates in real-time across multiple participants.

 Summary